fpoirotte/cryptal/docs/src/Installation.rst

 The following tables list the algorithms provided by each plugin, with their implementation type.
 "Core" means the algorithm is provided by the Cryptal package itself and does not require any additional plugin to work.

+Please note that these lists are only given as an indication of what the underlying library supports.
+The actual supported algorithms may vary due to differing compilation options or differing versions being used.

 Cipher algorithms
 ~~~~~~~~~~~~~~~~~